snoozeweb/snooze/docs/general/14_Environments.rst

 They are displayed on the very top on the web interface's Alert page.

+Multiple environments can be selected.

 Web interface
 -------------

 .. figure:: images/web_environments.png
     :align: center

-:Name*: Name of the environment.
+:Name*: Name of the environment
-:|filter|: Condition used to define this environment.
+:|filter|: Condition used to define the environment
+:Group: Group number
 :Color: Change the button's display
-:Comment: Description.
+:Comment: Description

 .. |filter| replace:: :ref:`Condition <conditions>`

+.. note:: Use drag&drop to change the display order.

+.. note:: Environments in **same** groups are additive (OR).
+Environments in **different** groups are multiplicative (AND).